CQCL/hugr/specification/hugr.md

     `AliasDef`.

-A **loadable HUGR** is a module HUGR where all ports are connected and there are no `Declare/AliasDeclare` nodes.
+A **loadable HUGR** is a module HUGR where all input ports are connected and there are no `Declare/AliasDeclare` nodes.

 An **executable HUGR** or **executable module** is a loadable HUGR where the